divyansh-gupta/aws-privateca-kubernetes-setup/deploy-ingress/README.md

 This setup:
 1. Installs the NGINX ingress controller
-2. Configures it with an AWS Network Load Balancer
+2. Configures it with an AWS Network Load Balancer if using EKS Auto Mode or the AWS Load Balancer Controller
 3. Deploys a demo application with TLS-enabled ingress
 4. Automatically provisions a certificate from AWS Private CA

 ## Prerequisites

 - An EKS cluster with the core AWS Private CA integration set up
+- EKS Auto Mode or the AWS Load Balancer Controller installed on the cluster
-- kubectl configured to access your EKS cluster
+- kubectl
-- Helm v3
+- Helm

 ## Usage